 Even though certain documents mention 1636 as the date of construction, the complex spread gradually around the Mausoleum under the rule of Tokugawa Ieyasu’s son Hidetada in the first half of the 17th century and then under that of his grandson Iemitsu.
-Construction is believed to have cost 40 billion current yens.
-Several buildings of the Togoshu shrine either became Unesco World Heritage sites in 1999 or have received official recognition from the Japanese Government as National Treasures and Major Cultural Property.
+Construction is believed to have cost 40 billion current yens (~267.2 million dollars).
+Several buildings of the Toshogu shrine either became Unesco World Heritage sites in 1999 or have received official recognition from the Japanese Government as National Treasures and Major Cultural Property.

 Dozens of variously-sized buildings, each more richly decorated than the last, spread over these extensive premises in the heart of the forest of Nikko National Park.
 The unusual mix of Shinto shrines and Buddhist buildings gives the Shinto architecture a grandiose dimension.
 Simplicity is simply not the point, and the ornate buildings offer a wealth of colors and details, including gold leaf decorations which may surprise careful observers.

-Some of the most famous and most interesting of the Togoshu buildings include:
+Some of the most famous and most interesting of the Toshogu buildings include:

-- The entrance building, an immense torii (Ishidorii) at the end of the large, straight, uphill path;
+- The entrance gate, an immense torii ⛩️ (Ishidorii) at the end of the large, straight, uphill path;

-- The five-story pagoda (Gojunoto) which you see as soon as you pass through the entrance building;
+- The five-story pagoda (Gojunoto) which you see as soon as you pass through the great torii;

 - Three other successive gateways leading further into the shrine (Omotemon, the famous Yomeimon and finally Karamon);